Stingray (1964 TV series): Production

-Characters and puppets
+Characters and puppet design

 In her 2007 autobiography, Sylvia Anderson, who had voiced the regular characters of Jimmy Gibson in Supercar and Dr Venus in Fireball XL5, wrote that she devised Marina as a mute so that she could take a break from voice acting and "concentrate on the scripts and characters".
-Her voice parts in Stingray were limited to uncredited guest roles in the episodes "Raptures of the Deep" (as Marina) and "A Christmas to Remember".Bentley 2008, p.
-93. Gerry Anderson said that Phones was inspired by memories of a sound engineer with whom he had once worked: "He spent so long with his headphones plugged in to various bits of equipment that he used to leave them on all the time, earning himself the nickname 'Phones'."
+Her voice parts in Stingray were limited to uncredited guest roles in the episodes "Raptures of the Deep" (as Marina) and "A Christmas to Remember".
+Gerry Anderson said that Phones was inspired by memories of a sound engineer with whom he had once worked: "He spent so long with his headphones plugged in to various bits of equipment that he used to leave them on all the time, earning himself the nickname 'Phones'."
 Voice actor Robert Easton based the character's Southern American tones on his performance in the 1961 film Voyage to the Bottom of the Sea, in which he played a Southern radio operator.
 His voice for Surface Agent X-2-Zero was his impression of Peter Lorre, who had appeared in the same film.
 The Aquaphibians were voiced by Easton and Graham, their dialogue overlaid with a looped tape recording of bubbling water to create a gurgling effect.

 The process of designing and making the puppets took four months and each of the main characters was sculpted in duplicate to allow episodes to be filmed in pairs.
-Some of the main characters were modelled on real-life actors; for example, Troy Tempest drew heavily on the looks of James Garner.Peel, p.
-19. Gerry Anderson said that he did not explicitly instruct the sculptors to base Troy on this actor; instead, he named Garner simply to help them visualise the character, as he could see that they were struggling with his original brief (which merely called for Troy to be square-jawed and heroic-looking).
-Titan was based on a young Laurence Olivier, and Surface Agent X-2-Zero on either Claude RainsRogers et al., p.
-75. or Peter Lorre.
-Atlanta Shore has been likened to Lois Maxwell (who voiced the character), while Marina has drawn comparisons to both Ursula AndressSellers, pp. 89–90. and Brigitte Bardot.Rogers et al., p.
-53. The Aquaphibians were modelled on an alien creature from the Fireball XL5 episode "XL5 to H2O".Hearn, p.
-39.Stingray was the first Supermarionation series to feature puppets with glass eyes and poseable hands for increased realism.
+Some of the main characters were modelled on real-life actors; for example, Troy Tempest drew heavily on the looks of James Garner.
+Gerry Anderson said that he did not actually instruct the sculptors to base Troy on Garner; rather, he offered Garner's name simply to help them visualise the character, as they were struggling with his original brief (which merely called for Troy to be square-jawed and heroic-looking).
+Titan was based on a young Laurence Olivier, and Surface Agent X-2-Zero on either Claude Rains or Peter Lorre.
+Atlanta Shore has been likened to Lois Maxwell (who voiced the character), while Marina has drawn comparisons to both Ursula Andress and Brigitte Bardot.
+The Aquaphibians were modelled on an alien creature from the Fireball XL5 episode "XL5 to H2O".

+Stingray was the first Supermarionation series to feature puppets with glass eyes and poseable hands for increased realism.
 To make the puppets' eyes sparkle in a lifelike way, they were polished with silicon and illuminated by a small lamp.
-Another innovation was the creation of alternative heads to allow characters to display emotions: besides their "normal" heads, which had neutral expressions, the main characters could also be fitted with "smiling" and "frowning" heads.Archer and Hearn, p.
-94. The female puppets' wigs were made of human hair; for the male puppets, mohair was used as it was softer and easier to style.
+Another innovation was the creation of alternative heads to allow characters to display emotions: besides their "normal" heads, which had neutral expressions, the main characters could also be fitted with "smiling" and "frowning" heads.
+The female puppets' wigs were made of human hair; for the male puppets, mohair was used as it was softer and easier to style.